networklore/ansible-snmp-facts/README.md

+## NOTE ABOUT REPO

+As of version 1.9 of Ansible this module ships as part of Ansible.
+There won't be any more development done in this repo and it is only left here for reference.

 ## ABOUT

-This is an [Ansible](https://github.com/ansible/ansible) module from [Networklore](http://networklore.com).
+This is an [Ansible](https://github.com/ansible/ansible) module from [Networklore](https://networklore.com).
 The snmp_facts module collects information from network devices such as router, firewalls and switches.
 This information is then stored as Ansible facts which can be used in Ansible playbooks.

 ## DOCUMENTATION

-Currently there isn't much documentation available, but the reasoning around this module is described in the post [Gathering Ansible facts from network devices using SNMP](http://networklore.com/ansible-snmp-facts/).
+Currently there isn't much documentation available, but the reasoning around this module is described in the post [Gathering Ansible facts from network devices using SNMP](https://networklore.com/ansible-snmp-facts/).

 The module itself contains basic information which shows you how to use it in a Playbook, also an example playbook comes bundled in this repo.